Lintshiwe/LockPort/README.md

 Running this way ensures both `Disable-PnpDevice` and the `pnputil` fallback are allowed to actually turn off the USB device before the PIN prompt succeeds.

-## CLI reference
+## 🖥️ CLI Reference

-- `python lockport_cli.py status` – shows failed attempt counts and lockout state.
+- 📊 `python lockport_cli.py status` – shows failed attempt counts and lockout state
-- `python lockport_cli.py set-pin` – prompts for current and new PIN.
+- 🔑 `python lockport_cli.py set-pin` – prompts for current and new PIN
-- `python lockport_cli.py reset-lockout` – clears lockout timer after an incident.
+- 🔓 `python lockport_cli.py reset-lockout` – clears lockout timer after an incident
-- `python lockport_cli.py device-state` – lists tracked USB devices with their last-known drive, label, and status.
+- 📱 `python lockport_cli.py device-state` – lists tracked USB devices with their last-known drive, label, and status
-- `python lockport_cli.py device-window` – opens a small Tkinter window showing live device states (run inside an interactive Windows session) and now provides Lock/Unlock buttons (unlocking requires the admin PIN).
+- 🪟 `python lockport_cli.py device-window` – opens a small Tkinter window showing live device states (run inside an interactive Windows session) and now provides Lock/Unlock buttons (unlocking requires the admin PIN)

-  - If you unlocked a device moments ago in the main service dialog, the cached PIN is automatically reused here—just click **Unlock selected** without typing again.
+  - If you unlocked a device moments ago in the main service dialog, the cached PIN is automatically reused here—just click **Unlock selected** without typing again
   - Append `--background-monitor` to spin up the always-on monitor plus a taskbar tray icon that confirms LockPort is active; the tray menu includes **Show Device Window** and **Stop Monitoring** shortcuts.
-Add `--console-log` if you also want logs mirrored to the launching console.
+Add `--console-log` if you also want logs mirrored to the launching console

-- `python lockport_cli.py autostart <enable|disable|status>` – manage the scheduled task that launches `lockport_service.py` at logon with highest privileges so background monitoring is automatic.
+- ⚙️ `python lockport_cli.py autostart <enable|disable|status>` – manage the scheduled task that launches `lockport_service.py` at logon with highest privileges so background monitoring is automatic

-> Tip: the service now enumerates any removable drives that were already connected when it started, so existing USB sticks also trigger the PIN prompt immediately.
+> 💡 **Tip:** The service now enumerates any removable drives that were already connected when it started, so existing USB sticks also trigger the PIN prompt immediately.

-- Append `--skip-current-check` to `set-pin` when running in an elevated admin session and the current PIN is unknown.
+- 🔧 Append `--skip-current-check` to `set-pin` when running in an elevated admin session and the current PIN is unknown

 Device state snapshots are persisted at `%ProgramData%/LockPort/device_states.json`.
 The CLI simply surfaces this file so administrators can audit which ports/devices attempted to connect and whether they were unlocked.

-## Testing
+## 🧪 Testing

 Run the focused unit tests (covers the PIN store logic) with: